leonardor/audio-image-encoder/README.md

 ## License

 This project is open-source software licensed under the MIT License.
+See [LICENSE](./LICENSE) for the full license text.

 You can freely use, modify, and distribute it in both personal and commercial projects.
 You must include the original copyright notice and permission notice in your copies or substantial portions of the software.